rubanero14/get-latest-currency-details/README.md

-# To run this app locally, run the following commands below;
+# To run this app locally, run the following commands below in your terminal;

 ```
 git clone https://github.com/rubanero14/get-latest-currency-details.git